-- The Marine Mammal Regulations of the Fisheries Act make it illegal to disturb marine mammals.
-Do not interact with, touch, feed, swim or dive with marine mammals. - Always maintain a distance of at least 400 metres from killer whales in Southern BC coastal waters from Campbell River to Ucluelet. - Keep 200 metres from killer whales in the rest of BC coastal waters, and all whales, porpoises or dolphins at rest or with calf.
-A distance of at least 200 metres is recommended for large whales due to the increased risk of collision and injury. - ☑ Stay at least 100 metres from all other marine mammals. - If whales approach you, turn your engine off or to idle neutral until they pass, then move away as soon as it is safe to do so and keep your distance. - ☑ No fishing or boating is allowed (with some exceptions) within the killer whale interim sanctuary zones of Swiftsure Bank, Saturna Island and Pender Island (June 1st to November 30th). - Stop fishing within 1000 metres of killer whales (do not haul gear), and always check fishing regulations before harvesting seafood. - ☑ Turn off echosounders and fish finders when not in use. - ☑ Slow down and minimize your wake, wash and engine noise.
-When within 1000 metres of marine mammals, it is encouraged to slow down to 7 knots or less. - Avoid erratic manoeuvres.
-Do not chase, cut across, stop in front of, or approach whales or other marine mammals head-on. - Avoid splitting up groups of marine mammals or trapping them between your vessel and shore or other vessels. - Put your dog below decks if they become agitated when you encounter marine mammals. - ☑ It is illegal to approach or disturb marine mammals with a drone.
+- ☑ The Marine Mammal Regulations of the Fisheries Act make it illegal to disturb marine mammals.
+Do not interact with, touch, feed, swim or dive with marine mammals. - ☑ Always maintain a distance of at least 400 metres from killer whales in Southern BC coastal waters from Campbell River to Ucluelet. - ☑ Keep 200 metres from killer whales in the rest of BC coastal waters, and all whales, porpoises or dolphins at rest or with calf.
+A distance of at least 200 metres is recommended for large whales due to the increased risk of collision and injury. - ☑ Stay at least 100 metres from all other marine mammals. - ☑ NEW Voluntary Speed Reduction Zone: From June 1 to Nov 30, reduce speed to no more than 10 knots in Tumbo Channel off of Saturna Island, when safe to do so. - ☑ If whales approach you, turn your engine off or to idle neutral until they pass, then move away as soon as it is safe to do so and keep your distance. - ☑ No fishing or boating is allowed (with some exceptions) within the killer whale interim sanctuary zones of Swiftsure Bank, Saturna Island and Pender Island (June 1st to November 30th). - ☑ Stop fishing within 1000 metres of killer whales (do not haul gear), and always check fishing regulations before harvesting seafood. - ✓ Turn off echosounders and fish finders when not in use. - ☑ Slow down and minimize your wake, wash and engine noise.
+When within 1000 metres of marine mammals, it is encouraged to slow down to 7 knots or less. - ☑ Avoid erratic manoeuvres.
+Do not chase, cut across, stop in front of, or approach whales or other marine mammals head-on. - ☑ Avoid splitting up groups of marine mammals or trapping them between your vessel and shore or other vessels. - ☑ Put your dog below decks if they become agitated when you encounter marine mammals. - ☑ It is illegal to approach or disturb marine mammals with a drone.
 Drones must stay above an altitude of 1000 feet within a radius of one-half nautical mile (approx. 3000 feet). - ☑ It is mandatory to report contact between your vessel or fishing gear and a marine mammal.
 See page 27 for reporting contact with marine mammals.